Jondolf/bevy_heavy/README.md

 for the [geometric primitives] in the [Bevy game engine][Bevy].
 This is typically required for things like physics simulations.

+> **Warning**: `bevy_heavy` is WIP and not well tested yet.
+I will release it once there are adequate tests and docs,
+> and I've made sure it works integrated into a physics engine.

 [geometric primitives]: https://docs.rs/bevy/latest/bevy/math/primitives/index.html
 [Bevy]: https://bevyengine.org